boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ## The Apps

 This repo includes a number of deployable apps.
+I have been using these to learn FreeRTOS and its tasks, Queues and timeres while I became familiar with the Raspberry Pi Pico.
+PS2 Keyboard input code, switch debounce code, GPIO extender code and Seven Segment LED code is a part of the APP.
+The "Smittytone" workspace has been used with his CMAKE organization to manage the code generation.
+If you try this code you may have to play with the workspace a little to discover how to use it because it has not been "cleaned up".

 ### App-Keyer